akgandhi23700/AKG-Media-Zone/README.md

 # AKG Media Zone

-* AKG Media Zone is a 'Freeware' and may show ads from Adsense, We 'do not enable annoying pop-up ads'.
+* AKG Media Zone is a `Freeware` and may show ads from Adsense, We `do not enable annoying pop-up ads`.
-* Content here is not monitored, This is just an Index.
-For 'DMCA' contact respected site owners.
+* Content here is `not monitored`, This is just an Index.
+For `DMCA` contact respected site owners.

 [![Screenshot](https://i.imgur.com/TrNL34U.png)](https://Media.akgzone.in)